wunderio/lando-drupal/extensions/kibana_7/README.md

 # Kibana extension

-This extension adds latest supported Kibana 8.11.0 to the Lando configuration.
-This is a rolling release so if 8.11.x or 8.x gets EOL, then this will be updated to next version.
+This extension adds Kibana 7.17.0 to the Lando configuration.

 ## Installation